jacobtardieu/gifIndexer/README.md

 How to use
 ----------

-* Create the Elasticsearch index with the json in `esIndex.json`
-* Use the Python script `indexer.py` to try indexing documents
+* Use the Python script `indexer.py` to index documents.
+By default it will index all gif files in the `example_gifs` folder of this repository.
-* Use the Python script or ES REST API to query documents
+* Use the flask app to search: `export FLASK_APP=search.py && flask run`.
+To search for `bla`, go to `localhost:5000/search?name=bla`